Rory McEwen (artist): Painting

-From 1964, he decided to devote himself entirely to his career in visual art, his floral interest also finding expression in colour-refracting perspex sculpture and large abstract works in glass and steel using perspex.
+From 1964, McEwen decided to devote himself entirely to his career in visual art, his floral interest also finding expression in colour-refracting perspex sculpture and large abstract works in glass and steel using perspex.
 In painting he forged his own interpretation of international minimalism, creating works in watercolour on velum, of flowers, leaves and vegetables.

 His work is in the British Museum, V&A, Tate Gallery, Scottish National Gallery of Modern Art, Hunt Institute, Pittsburgh and MOMA, New York, among other collections.
 A previously unknown painting by McEwen of Fritillaria gibbosa was purchased by the Royal Horticultural Society in 2018.

 Personal life

-On 15 April 1958, Rory married debutante Romana von Hofmannsthal (d.
+On 15 April 1958, McEwen married debutante Romana von Hofmannsthal (d.
 2014), a graduate of Sarah Lawrence College.
 She was the daughter of Raimund von Hofmannsthal and Ava Alice Astor.
 Her grandparents were Hugo von Hofmannsthal, Strauss's librettist and founder of the Salzburg Festival, and Americans Ava Lowle Willing (who later became Lady Ribblesdale) and John Jacob Astor IV, the multi-millionaire investor, inventor and writer, who drowned on the Titanic.

 They had four children, including Christabel McEwen, who married Edward Lambton, 7th Earl of Durham.
-They divorced in 1995 and in 2005 she married the musician Jools Holland.
+They divorced in 1995, and in 2005, she married the musician Jools Holland.

-In the summer of 1982 McEwen was diagnosed with terminal cancer.
+In the summer of 1982, McEwen was diagnosed with terminal cancer.
 On 16 October, suffering and in a state of despair, he threw himself under a train at South Kensington tube station.
 He was 50.